hbakkerit/beginning_with_neo4j/README.md

 ## Cypher
 Cypher is the declarative graph query language used to query Neo3j databases.
 I've collected some usefull queries (or clauses, says neo4j) in the [neo4j_clauses.md file](./neo4j_clauses.md)

+## Running in Docker
+In order to run Neo4j in a docker swarm, use the stack files provided in [the docker directory](./docker/)